Collapse

 UTP cabling information

-Smooth or Rigid: Which UTP Cable Do I Need?
+Flexible or Rigid: Which UTP Cable Do I Need?

-Smooth or Rigid: Which UTP Cable Do I Need?
+Flexible or Rigid: Which UTP Cable Do I Need?

 When you are looking for a network cable on a roll, you will have to decide whether you want a cable with a smooth or rigid core.
 However, confusion often arises, and we frequently receive questions about this choice.
 The confusion is usually due to the terminology of "rigid cable" and "smooth cable."
 The terms rigid (Solid) or smooth (Stranded) are related to the core of the cable and do not indicate flexibility, as is often thought.
 Therefore, in this blog, we explain the differences and when you should choose a UTP cable with a smooth or rigid core.

-Difference between a Smooth and Rigid Cable:
+Difference between a Flexible and Rigid Cable:

 Verschil soepele en stugge kabel